CookieSource/wikijs/arm/mekotronics.md

 ---
-title: How to Install RebornOS onto Mekotronics device
+title: How to Install RebornOS onto a Mekotronics device.
-description: How to Install RebornOS onto Mekotronics r58x
+description: How to Install RebornOS onto a Mekotronics device.
 published: true
-date: 2023-02-18T19:32:35.349Z
+date: 2023-02-18T19:41:04.037Z
 tags: arm
 editor: markdown
 dateCreated: 2023-02-18T18:40:03.325Z